-Strap on a pack and get ready for a true western adventure in one of the most picturesque spots in the U.S. – Grand Teton National Park (GTNP).
-This family friendly trek leads you through Teton Village, WY, home of the Jackson Hole Aerial Tram, and into GTNP for three-day trip full of panoramic views, wildlife and outdoor activities.
+Strap on a pack and get ready for a true western adventure in one of the most picturesque spots in the U.S. – Grand Teton National Park.
+A great family friendly getaway, explore Teton Village, home of the Jackson Hole Aerial Tram, and GTNP for three days of panoramic views, wildlife and outdoor activities.

-From the top of the tram, head off on one of the many great day hikes, with various trails from moderately easy to strenuous.
-Trails from the top go through wildflower meadows and provide consistent valley views and the possibility of seeing local wildlife such as moose, deer, marmots and pikas.
-If you’re looking for an adrenaline rush, arrange a tandem paragliding flight and launch from the summit to soar high above Teton Village while experiencing breathtaking views.
-This launch site offers one of the highest vertical drops in the U.S. and provides a view of the valley like no other.
+From the top of the tram, head off to one of the many great day hikes, with various trails from moderately easy to strenuous.
+Trails from the top go through wildflower meadows and provide consistent valley views with the possibility of seeing local wildlife such as moose, deer, marmots and pikas.
+If you’re looking for an adrenaline rush, you can arrange a tandem paragliding lesson launched from the summit.
+It's one of the highest vertical drops in the U.S. and provides a view of the valley like no other.
 After a day of adventure at 10,450 feet, relax and spend the night at one of the many Teton Village hotels and prepare for another day of outdoor fun.

-Spend the morning in Teton Village and let the kids play on the bungee trampoline, climbing wall, and in the popjet fountains in the Village Commons.
-Biking is another great option in Teton Village with miles of both single-track and paved trails on which to explore the area.
+Spend the morning in Teton Village letting the kids play on the bungee trampoline, climbing wall, and in the popjet fountains in the Commons.
+Biking is another great option with miles of easily accessible single-track and paved trails.

-The goal today is to head up into Grand Teton National Park, just one mile away from Teton Village on Moose-Wilson Road.
-You can hike, bike or drive there, it’s up to you!
+When you're ready, head up to Grand Teton National Park, just one mile from Teton Village on Moose-Wilson Road.
+You can hike, bike or drive there.
 Hiking trails into GTNP start at both the top of the tram and in the base area.
-A great option is the Valley Trail, which goes from the base area and traverses along relatively flat terrain to Phelps Lake, adjacent to the Laurance S. Rockefeller Preserve in GTNP.
+A great option is the Valley Trail, which traverses along relatively flat terrain to Phelps Lake, adjacent to the Laurance S. Rockefeller Preserve.
 The 5.1 mile hike (one way) ends at a pristine lakeshore and is an ideal spot for picnicking and swimming.
-If you choose to bike, rent a hybrid bike from JH Sports in Teton Village and take the Moose-Wilson Pathway into GTNP.
-Spend the afternoon lakeside and bunk-up in either Teton Village or the park.
+If you choose to bike, rent a hybrid bike from JH Sports in Teton Village and take the Moose-Wilson Pathway where you can spend the afternoon bunked-up in either Teton Village or the park.

 Get ready to spend a full day in the park.
 Head over to the picturesque Jenny Lake and hop on the shuttle boat for a ride across the turquoise water to the west shore boat dock.
 From there, hike to Hidden Falls (1.2 miles roundtrip, 1.5 hrs, 150’ vertical rise) and Inspiration Point (2.0 miles roundtrip, 2.5 hrs, 420’ vertical rise).
-The Falls provide a great shaded place to picnic and after you take in the dramatic views from Inspiration Point.
-If you wish to continue your hiking adventure, head up the Cascade Canyon trail that takes you through meadows and offers views of the Grand, Mount Owen and Teewinot as well as the chance to see a moose wading in the stream.
+The Falls provide a great shaded place to picnic.
+If you wish to continue hiking, head up the Cascade Canyon trail that takes you through meadows and offers views of the Grand, Mount Owen and Teewinot, as well as the chance to see a moose wading in the stream.